iboB/ibob.github.com/_posts/2022-12-28-dont-use-shared_ptr-aliasing-ctor.md

 Pop quiz: how do you check if a shared pointer is valid?
 Just like any other pointer you would use its boolean interface, like `if (ptr)`, right?

 I completely agree.
-In fact if I see a check like `if (some_shared_ptr->use_count() == 0)` in a code review, I would request this to be changed to `if (some_shared_ptr)`.
+In fact if I see a check like `if (some_shared_ptr.use_count() == 0)` in a code review, I would request this to be changed to `if (some_shared_ptr)`.
 It *is* the idiomatic way of checking pointer validity, shared or other.

 But what would happen to our aliased shared pointer `name` from above if `alice` is null and thus fails the boolean check at that point?
 It will also become null?
 Nope.
 It will point to the offset of the member `person::name` (likely 8) in the null pointer to person inside `alice`.
 So you will get a weird shared pointer which is not null, but whose use count is zero.

 But why?
 As Peted Dimov, the creator of `shared_ptr`, put it: "it's not `shared_ptr`'s job to ignore the arguments you give it because they are dangerous".
 In this case however I disagree.
 I consider this a defect of the standard.

-In a world where one accepts non-null shared pointers with a zero use count, the way to check for validity should be precisely the `if (ptr->use_count() == 0)` example from above.
+In a world where one accepts non-null shared pointers with a zero use count, the way to check for validity should be precisely the `if (ptr.use_count() == 0)` example from above.
 The one that wouldn't pass a code review with me.
 And `std::shared_ptr` doesn't even have a member `expired` like weak pointers do, so only this overly verbose check does it.

 Now granted, you can use this constructor to create an alias to *something valid* even though the "lifetime carrier" is null.
 For example: